Panic Disorder

 Treatments

-Antidepressants are often safe and effective.
-Anyone taking antidepressants should be monitored when they start treatment with these medications.
+Often safe and effective.
+Tend to prevent panic attacks from occurring and lower baseline anxiety.
+Anyone taking antidepressants should be monitored when they start treatment.

 Panic Disorder FAQs